|

 • the welds and joints, or bolts and clips.

 Shelving and storage solutions can be installed to guard against back strains and other injuries, allowing access and retrieval of stock at a comfortable, ergonomic height.
-Products such as vertical storage machines or pallet pull-out units are possible solutions, as they are designed so that stock can be reached without unnecessary straining.
+Products such as vertical storage machines or pallet pull-out units are possible solutions, as they are designed to reach stock without unnecessary straining.

 Generally, storage racks should be examined by a qualified inspector approved by the Storage Equipment Manufacturers’ Association (SEMA) at least once or twice a year.